tohboeh5/MustWebUI/docs/component-catalog.md

 - Purpose: anchor.
 - SPA navigation is out of scope; this is just `<a>`.

-## What’s explicitly not in the initial set
+## Items explicitly excluded from the initial set

 - Complex widgets (date pickers, rich text editors)
 - Client-side router